Baldivis

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Baldivis had a median taxpayer income of $63,341 and an average of $75,429.
-This is higher than national averages.
-Greater Perth had a median of $60,748 and an average of $80,248 during the same period.
-Based on Wage Price Index growth from financial year 2023 to September 2025 (an estimated increase of 9.62%), current estimates for Baldivis would be approximately $69,434 (median) and $82,685 (average).
-Census data shows that incomes in Baldivis cluster around the 72nd percentile nationally.
-Distribution data reveals that 39.0% of individuals earn between $1,500 - 2,999 per week, which is similar to the broader area where this cohort represents 32.0%.
-Housing costs consume 16.7% of income in Baldivis.
-Despite high housing costs, disposable income ranks at the 71st percentile nationally.
-The SEIFA income ranking places Baldivis in the 5th decile.
+As per AreaSearch's latest postcode level ATO data released for financial year ended June 2023, Baldivis' median income among taxpayers is $63,341.
+The average income in the suburb is $75,429.
+Nationally, the median income is lower at $60,748 with an average of $80,248.
+In Greater Perth, the median income is $60,748 and the average is $80,248.
+Based on Wage Price Index growth of 9.62% since financial year ended June 2023, current estimates for Baldivis would be approximately $69,434 (median) and $82,685 (average) as of September 2025.
+Census data reveals that incomes in Baldivis cluster around the 72nd percentile nationally.
+Distribution data shows that 39.0% of individuals in Baldivis earn between $1,500 - 2,999 per week (19,602 individuals), which is similar to the broader area where this cohort represents 32.0%.
+High housing costs consume 16.7% of income.
+Despite this, disposable income in Baldivis ranks at the 71st percentile nationally.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income